-To change the settings for an existing recurring PoE timer schedule entry:

-You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.
+- > To change the settings for an existing recurring PoE timer schedule entry: - 1.
+Connect your computer to the same network as the switch. - You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

-- 2. Launch a web browser. - 3.
+- Launch a web browser. - 3.
 In the address field of your web browser, enter the IP address of the switch.